Dharchula- An Ancient Gateway to Kailash Mansarovar

 Pithoragarh to Mansarovar ( Old Route)

-- Dharchula lies in the Pithoragarh district of Uttarakhand.
-It sprawls at an altitude of 915 meters from sea level.
-It is sitting on the Kailash Mansarovar and Chota Kailash route.
+Located in the Pithoragarh district of Uttarakhand, Dharchula sprawls at an elevation of 915 meters above sea level.
+It is situated along the Kailash Mansarovar and Chota Kailash routes, adding to its significance as a destination for spiritual and adventure tourism.

 Dharchula sets out as an ancient gateway to the Kailash-Mansarovar Yatra.
 It is the traditional route where our ancient one chose Dharchula village as Tapobhoomi ( penance grounds ).